aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

   });
 }
 ```

-Notice I am also generating the `short_name` based on the environment.

 Tailor the generation of the `manifest.json` to your app's needs.
 For example, in my actual project, I have a helper function to get the environment label based on the environment: